Radioisotopes in Medicine

 - Radiotherapy can be used to treat some medical conditions, especially cancer, using radiation to weaken or destroy particular targeted cells.

-- Tens of millions of nuclear medicine procedures are performed each year, and demand for radioisotopes is increasing rapidly.
+- Over 40 million nuclear medicine procedures are performed each year, and demand for radioisotopes is increasing at up to 5% annually.

 - Sterilisation of medical equipment is also an important use of radioisotopes.